Sugar as a Vocal Enhancer

 With and Without

-After you've found a setting you like, use the global true-bypass switch on the upper right to compare your track with and without Sugar's enhancement.
-That will give you some perspective on how you've changed it and how it helps the vocal track cut through the mix.
+After you've found a setting you like, use the global true-bypass switch on the upper right to compare your vocal track with and without Sugar's enhancement.
+That will give you some perspective on how you've changed it and how it helps the mixing vocal track cut through the mix.

 On a more granular level, try turning on and off the band-specific Bypass buttons to hear the effect of your setting for a particular band.
 That allows you to hear what each band is doing.

 Both the global True Bypass (upper right) and the Band Bypass buttons are really helpful for context when making your settings.

 Once you're pretty happy with the settings you've dialed in on the Sugar's Faders, it's often helpful to experiment with the Jog Wheel.
 Depending on which way you turn it, it raises or lowers all four faders while maintaining the same relative level between them.
 So, if you're looking for just a little more or less of all four bands, it's a handy feature.

 The Low and High Pass filters are useful for fine-tuning your settings on Sugar.
 The High Pass filter lets you roll off unneeded low-end frequencies such as those below the vocalist's frequency range or other lows that get generated when you add Saturation.

 The Low Pass filter rolls off high frequencies, allowing you to compensate for any harshness that you create if you decide you want to push the High or Air bands up a little extra to get that vocal cut through the mix.